 - Sole grip may wear quicker than higher end shoes

-All in all, if you are looking for comfortable hiking shoes and don’t want to spend a lot of money, the Newton Ridge Plus II are a good middling purchase.CLICK HERE TO CHECK THE PRICE AT AMAZON
+All in all, if you are looking for comfortable hiking shoes and don’t want to spend a lot of money, the Newton Ridge Plus II is an excellent purchase that checks a lot of hiking boxes.CLICK HERE TO CHECK THE PRICE AT AMAZON